shotastage/frappuccino-ui/docs/WhipLayoutStack.md

 }
 ```

-Without **WLayoutStack**, this process is generally written as follows.
+Without **WhipLayoutStack**, this process is generally written as follows.
 This example does not use AutoLayout.

 ```swift